Smut: An 1883 Obscenity Trial and Its Echoes Today

 —Bert Lazerow, Professor, University of San Diego School of Law

-Carol Kammen has authored more than a dozen books about New York State history; a historical novel, Lamentations; and a reference book, On Doing Local History, now in its third edition.
+Carol Kammen has authored more than a dozen books about New York State history; a historical novel, Lamentations; and On Doing Local History, now in its third edition.
 She is a retired Senior Lecturer in History at Cornell University, a former editorial writer for History News, the Tompkins County Historian for the past twenty-five years, and winner of the New York State Historian of the Year award.
 She lives in Ithaca, NY, where she is busily retired and politically engaged.